Somerset College: History

 The school's founding principal was Clifford Rodney (Rod) Wells.
 In 1980, Wells moved to the Gold Coast from Sydney with his wife, singer Roslyn (Dunbar) Wells, and obtained farmland belonging to property developer John Jenkins for a $1 deposit.
 For 12 months, Wells conducted feasibility studies, had meetings with the Queensland Education Department and held public meetings to establish financial, educational and community support.
 In 1981, a small group was formed as the first steering committee.

 The first buildings opened on 27 January 1983 with 158 students in classes from Year 1 to Year 8.
 Staff, parents and students helped with the landscaping and laying of turf.
 The Latin phrase "Deo Confidimus" ("In God, we trust") was chosen as the school motto.

-By term four of 1983 enrolments had already grown to 248, of which 189 were in the Junior School.
+By term four of 1983, enrolments had already grown to 248, of which 189 were in the Junior School.
 This rapid growth proved the need for independent schools on the Gold Coast and secured the college's future.

 Building projects continued well into the late 1980s.
 In 1986 Barry Arnison OAM, a foundation staff member and deputy headmaster, was appointed headmaster.
 He oversaw the first graduating class of Year 12 students in 1987 as well as most of the buildings and facilities that stand today including the Arnison Building named in his honour.

 Upon Arnison's retirement, Craig Bassingthwaighte was appointed headmaster in 2009.
 In 2015, the first Pre-Prep students were admitted into the college.
 New building developments include the Early Learning Precinct (opened 2009), the Knowledge and Information Precinct (opened 2012), the Student Services Hub for the Senior School (opened 2014) and the new athletic facilities, including a gym, indoor hardwood floor courts, outdoor volleyball courts, a ten-lane 400m athletics track as well as new grandstands and clubhouses for the existing pool and tennis complex.
+Following, Bassingthwaighte’s retirement in 2024, Chris Ivey was appointed headmaster, commencing 2025.

 H2O: Just Add Water

-The school was also used to record the television serial: H2O: Just Add Water, on behalf of Jonathan M. Shiff Productions.
+The school was also used to record the television serial: : Just Add Water, on behalf of Jonathan M. Shiff Productions.
 According to the television series, it is the official school of the four protagonists: Emma, Rikki, Cleo and Bella.
 As well as the school of the other protagonists.

 The school was used for all three seasons.